Best Joe Rogan Podcasts Updated Regularly

 #2274 Magnus Carlsen

-Magnus Carlsen discusses his chess journey, AI’s impact on the game, high-level strategy, and the 2022 Hans Niemann controversy.
-He also addresses cheating in chess and internet speculation.
+Magnus Carlsen discusses his chess journey, AI’s impact on the game, high-level strategy, and the 2022 Hans Niemann cheating controversy that shook competitive chess.
+He also addresses internet speculation and what it’s actually like to be the best in the world at the most intellectually demanding game ever devised.

 #2274 Mike Baker